Leonardo di ser Piero da Vinci (Vinci,

 second would be a representation

-the "secret", with John, who would be identified as Mary Magdalene.
+with John, who would be identified as Mary Magdalene.

 Despite the endless controversy generated by the book, the questionable